Candy Toxton

-Candy Toxton (November 12, 1925 – December 28, 2005) was an American actress, died age 80.
+Candy Toxton (November 12, 1925 – December 28, 2005) was an American actress.

 Early life

 She was born Florence Tockstein on November 12, 1925 in Vienna, Missouri, the eldest of six children of Edward and Teresa Tockstein.

 Personal life

 She was married to the jazz singer Mel Tormé from February 1949 until their divorce in 1955.
 They had two children, including the entertainer Steve March-Tormé.
 Toxton later married the comedian and actor Hal March.

+Toxton died at age 80 on December 28, 2005.